 Welcome to the Archdeaconry of Cyprus

 The Diocese of Cyprus and the Gulf has a rich history on the island, with diverse and faithful congregations.
-(There is a selective history of the archdeaconry on our website.)

 With 11 different parish churches around the island, the beautiful historic St. Paul’s Cathedral, located in the vibrant capital of Nicosia is the hub of Anglican life in Cyprus.